slaclab/beamtime-calibration-suite/docs/logging.md

 currFileName = os.path.basename(__file__)
 ls.setupScriptLogging("../logs" + currFileName[:-3] + ".log", logging.ERROR)
 ```
-Pass in logging.INFO instead to get alot more output on the state of the program, while also still logging the logging.ERROR messages.
+Pass in _logging.INFO_ instead to get alot more output on the state of the program, while also still logging the _logging.ERROR_ messages

-You can pass any chosen log-file name to the setupScriptLogging function, but using the above will create and write to file named _beamtime-calibration-suite/logs/<curr script name>.log_
+You can pass any chosen log-file name to the _setupScriptLogging_ function, but using the above will create and write to file named _beamtime-calibration-suite/logs/\<curr script name\>.log_

-To add more logging from the high-level script itself (to the same file specified to setupScriptLogging), you can add the following to the top of the script:
+To add more logging from the high-level script itself (to the same file specified to _setupScriptLogging_), you can add the following to the top of the script:
 ```
 import logging
 logger = logging.getLogger(__name__)